nrobinaubertin/dockerfiles/samba/README.md

 ### Ports
 I'm not using the standard ports inside the container in order to not run samba as root.
-But it shouldn't be a proble since you can bin them to the usual ones at run (see setup example).
+But it shouldn't be a issue since you can bind them to the usual ones at run (see setup example).
 - 7137
 - 7138
 - 7139